Terms and Conditions

 (d) You are moving from a variable plan to another plan.

-14.5 If you end your contract without switching, you’ll automatically move onto our cheapest variable plan.
+14.5 If you end your contract without switching, we’ll notify you and you’ll automatically move onto our cheapest available variable plan.
 This is an Ofgem requirement.

 14.6 If you’re switching to a new supplier, you don’t need to tell us yourself – your new supplier will contact us to cancel your contract on your behalf under Ofgem’s rules.